What Is An Air Balance Report And Why Do I Need One?

 Why Do I Need an Air Balance Report For my Restaurant?

-In Southern California, the health department requires new restaurant owners to have their Kitchen exhaust hoods balanced by a certified professional and provide the report given by the air balancer.
+In California and many other states, the health department requires new restaurant owners to have their Kitchen exhaust hoods balanced by a certified professional and provide the report given by the air balancer.
 But why is this needed?
 To answer that question requires lots of information, which a matter of fact, we strongly feel every restaurant owner should know.

 Why is exhausting too much air a problem?
 Pulling large amounts of air out from a building can create excessively negative pressures.
 Negative pressures can create these types of issues.